sap-tutorials/Tutorials/tutorials/hana-dbx-connections/hana-dbx-connections.md

 ### Add a data lake Files container (Optional)
 A [data lake Files container](https://help.sap.com/docs/hana-cloud-data-lake/user-guide-for-data-lake-files/understanding-data-lake-files) provides storage for non structured files such as images or PDF documents.
 It can also store structured files such as CSV, parquet, or ORC files and with the use of [SQL on Files](https://help.sap.com/docs/hana-cloud-data-lake/administration-guide-for-sql-on-files/using-sql-on-files), queries can be performed on the data contained in those files.
 An example of using the data lake Files container is shown as a target for an export operation at [Export and Import Data and Schema with SAP HANA Database Explorer](hana-dbx-export-import).

 1. A connection can be added to a data lake Files container.
-A data lake Files container is not currently available in trial or free tier instances of SAP HANA Cloud.
+A data lake Files container is not currently available in free tier instances of SAP HANA Cloud.

     ![Add a data lake Files container](add-data-lake-file-container.png)